mireille07/UNIL_Lausanne/README.md

 - sentence: A sentence in French for which you want to predict the difficulty level.
 - difficulty: The difficulty level of the sentence (from A1 to C2).
 This column would be your target variable.

-  We can upload them from github Data folder or you can use directly the Kaggle API and your Kaggle credentials(we will see in the code how to do it)
+  We can upload them from github Data folder or you can use directly the Kaggle API and your Kaggle credentials(we will see in the code how to do it).

 ## Approach
 ### 1) Installing the necessary packages